 Beautiful Pamukkale and the Ancient City of Hierapolis

 In the Anatolian, Denizli region of Turkey, a beautiful natural landmark sits on the side of a hill.
 Nicknamed cotton castle because of its appearance, Pamukkale, a collection of white calcium pools was in 2014, the most visited attraction in Turkey.
-Once you see for yourself, it is easy to understand why this mysterious landmark reflecting the power of Mother Nature has captured the attention of people all over the globe and takes pride of place on the UNESCO World Heritage list.
+Once you see for yourself, it is easy to understand why this mysterious landmark reflecting the power of Mother Nature has captured the attention of people all over the globe and takes pride of place on the UNESCO World Heritage site list of Turkey.

 About Pamukkale and its Travertine Pools

 As a natural phenomenon, science explains that the solidified appearance of the white pools that originally started from natural spring water is due to the high concentrate of calcium.
 Used as a centre of healing for wounded soldiers during the Roman Empire, Pamukkale and its spring waters, overlooking the small traditional village remained much of a secret until the 1970s when mainstream package tours of Turkey became popular.